Story: Voting rights

 Parliament was divided.
 In 1878, 1879 and 1887 bills or amendments to enfranchise women (or at least female ratepayers) had only been narrowly defeated.
 Many leading politicians supported women’s suffrage, including John Hall, Robert Stout, Julius Vogel and John Ballance.
 Others such as Richard Seddon, who became premier in 1893, were hostile.

 In 1891, 1892 and 1893 women’s suffrage bills comfortably passed the House of Representatives (the lower house).
 On the first two occasions they were defeated in the Legislative Council (the upper house).
 In 1893 Seddon tried to ensure the same result by lobbying councillors, but his meddling backfired.
 Two councillors changed their votes to embarrass the premier and on 8 September the upper house passed the Electoral Bill by 20 votes to 18.

 The 1893 election

 When the governor signed the law on 19 September, suffragists celebrated a famous victory and congratulations poured in from around the world.
 It was only six weeks until registration closed for the 28 November election, but 109,461 women, or about 84% of those eligible, enrolled to vote.
-On polling day 90,290 of them (including perhaps 4,000 Māori) voted – two out of every three adult women in the country.
+On polling day 90,290 of them (plus perhaps 4,000 Māori) voted – two out of every three adult women in the country.